Do you have what it takes to be a Shared Lives carer?

 How much are you paid?

-As a Shared Lives Carer, you are paid according to the level of support you provide, currently between £370-£560 per week.
-The payment is made up from care and support charge, housing benefit and a board and lodgings contribution made by the Person.
+As a Shared Lives Carer, you are paid according to the level of support you provide, currently up to £580 per week.
+The amount you receive for each Arrangement is generally paid monthly and is made up from care and support charge, housing benefit and a board and lodgings contribution made by the Person.
 You are not paid by the hour and sometimes you will do huge amounts of work when you are supporting someone from within your own home.

 There is no ‘clocking on and clocking off’, but it’s a hugely rewarding role!

 All Shared Lives Carers are registered as self-employed by HMRC and therefore qualify for tax relief.
 This is calculated at £10,000 for every household annually and then £250 per week for every person that comes to stay as an Arrangement.
 Once approved, you can receive up to £580 per week, depending on the level of support you provide to the person that is matched to come and stay with you.
 This may sometimes include personal care such as toileting, bathing and dressing.